JohnTerragnoli/ECE281_CE3/README.md

 Since a Mealy Machine uses its inputs directly to influence the outputs, this was done in this program.
 The inputs were used, using logic, to define the nextfloor logic of the elevator.
 This was then used as an output to the module.
 The code for this module can be seen here: https://raw.github.com/JohnTerragnoli/ECE281_CE3/master/MooreElevatorController_Shell.vhd

 Once this logic was made, it became necessary to test it.
 No example was given to compare to.
 However, since the nextFloor logic was supposed to predict the next state the elevator would move to, given the present state and the inputs, the deisred outcomes were easy to analyze and figure out.
 Thus, another self-checking testbench was created.
 All of the outputs seemed logical.
+Each and every testcase was examine to ensure that it had a logical output that conqured with the state diagram given in the instructions.
 A visual represenation of these outputs can be seen below:

 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_CE3/master/Mealy_Testbench_Terragnoli_screenshot1.PNG "Mealy Simulation Results")